 What's Changed Recently

-• SB 543 (Jan 2026): an ADU application is deemed approved if the County fails to act within 60 days
+- SB 543 (Jan 2026): an ADU application is deemed approved if the County fails to act within 60 days, and deemed complete if the County misses the 15-business-day completeness review

 Tips for Building an ADU in Unincorporated Riverside County

-• Confirm your parcel is unincorporated before relying on County rules — addresses inside cities like Riverside, Corona, Moreno Valley, or Temecula follow that city's ADU code.
+- Confirm your parcel is unincorporated before relying on County rules — addresses inside cities like Riverside, Corona, Moreno Valley, or Temecula follow that city's ADU code.
+Sun City and Quail Valley are now Menifee; Rubidoux, Mira Loma, Glen Avon and Pedley are now Jurupa Valley.

 ADU Builders in Riverside County

 Looking for an ADU builder in Riverside County?
 ADU projects need a contractor experienced with local zoning, the permit process, and utility connections — not every general contractor has built one.
-We match Riverside County homeowners with pre-screened, licensed ADU contractors who provide free, no-obligation quotes.
+We match Riverside County homeowners with experienced local ADU contractors who provide free, no-obligation quotes.
 Getting at least three bids typically saves 20-40% on the same scope.

 Cities Within Riverside County